morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ###### `(state)`
 ---
-When the turtle goes far away beyond the boundary, or you lost which one is what, you can check where they are by this command.
-The command returns absolute values from the position (0,0) in the middle of the canvas.
+When the turtle goes far away beyond the boundary, or you lost which turtle is which, you can check where a turtle is using this `(state)`. `(state)` returns absolute values from the position (0,0) in the middle of the canvas.
 Note that coordinates are computed with some rounding error, they are not whole numbers.

 For instance, when the following shows the state changes when `:trinity` starts at (0,0), moves forward by 20, then turns right 45 degrees, and moves forward by 20 again.